Developer¶

 Documentation building¶

-Setting up a continous integration server (Linux)¶
+Setting up a continuous integration server (Linux)¶

 Install required software¶